meemoo/meemoo.github.io/_posts/2014-08-05-first-steps-for-noflo-webaudio.markdown

 commands and takes care of how to plug them together and update the parameters when needed.

-The major difference is that [noflo-canvas](http://github.com/noflo/noflo- canvas) follows a "redraw the entire canvas everytime" paradigm while [noflo- webaudio](http://github.com/automata/noflo-webaudio) can't reconnect all the audio nodes everytime: most of the time the audio graph doesn't change, just the parameters.
+The major difference is that [noflo-canvas](http://github.com/noflo/noflo-canvas) follows a "redraw the entire canvas everytime" paradigm while [noflo-webaudio](http://github.com/automata/noflo-webaudio) can't reconnect all the audio nodes everytime: most of the time the audio graph doesn't change, just the parameters.
 So *Play* should be smart enough to walk through the received commands and decide which should be reconnected (like *Oscillators* and